kassandragibson/ai-career-hub/README.md

 * **Secure User Authentication:** Users can sign up and log in with an email and password.
 All user data is secured and private to their account.
 * **Dynamic Job Application Tracking:** Add and view a list of all your current job applications.
 The dashboard includes an interactive status tracker (Applied, Interviewing, Offer, Rejected) and an automatic 7-day follow-up reminder.
 * **AI-Powered Resume Rewriting:** For any saved job, users can paste their resume text and receive an instantly rewritten, tailored version from the Gemini API, optimized with keywords from the job description.
+* **Automated Cover Letter Generation:** After rewriting a resume, users can generate a first draft of a cover letter with a single click.
 * **Analysis History:** Every AI-generated resume is automatically saved.
 Users can view a complete history of all analyses for a specific job, allowing them to track versions and easily access previously tailored resumes.
 * **Full-Stack Architecture:** A complete separation of concerns between the React frontend and the Python (Flask) backend, which communicate via a REST API.
 * **Real-time & Persistent Data:** The application uses Firestore to persist all data, with a real-time listener on the frontend to ensure the UI is always up-to-date.